 5. Aquasana Rhino Whole House — Best Filter + Softener Combo

-The Aquasana isn't technically a softener — it's a salt-free conditioner combined with a serious carbon filter.
-I tested one at a friend's place in Asheville (chlorinated city water, 11 GPG hardness) for about 6 weeks.
+The Aquasana isn't technically a softener — it's a salt-free conditioner combined with a serious carbon filter, aimed at chlorinated city water.

 The chlorine reduction is the standout feature.
 Her chlorine taste — which I confirmed at 0.8 ppm .
 Scale was reduced but not eliminated.
 The 1-million-gallon capacity is real if you commit to changing the pre and post filters every 3 months.